jamesncox/mealzys/NOTES.md

 [x] c. change the recipe show page list of ingredients, etc. into an actual table with rows/columns?
 [x]  d. write scope method in Recipe model to sort by breakfast, lunch, dinner in the index view.

-3. My sessions controller and/or user controllers are not doing what they're supposed to be doing... when I click login, I'll get directed to my homepage, but if I click new user signup I also get directed to my homepage as if i were already logged in.
+[x} 3.
+My sessions controller and/or user controllers are not doing what they're supposed to be doing... when I click login, I'll get directed to my homepage, but if I click new user signup I also get directed to my homepage as if i were already logged in.
+  a. stlye the button whenever...

 4. Create error messages for when logging in/signing up goes wrong.